Holiday Advertising Playbook 2024 Download Playbook New

 For instance, if a consumer returns to Pepperfry.com, the site will recall the furniture they previously viewed, but that furniture won’t follow that person to other sites.

 This approach allows marketers to target ads to consumers effectively on their own websites without tracking them beyond their platforms.
-While some customers may appreciate the personalization, collecting first-party data may still feel intrusive to those who are are simply browsing and don’t want to feel followed.
+While some customers may appreciate the personalization, collecting first-party data may still feel intrusive to those who are simply browsing and don’t want to feel followed.

 2. PII-Based Identifiers